pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 The following request types are defined:

 * DR Init (0): Initialises a new DR.
-    * An Ephemeral Key subpacket with an initial ephemeral subkey MUST be included in the hashed area.
+    * An Ephemeral Key subpacket with an initial ephemeral key MUST be included in the hashed area.
-    * The expected response to a DR Init request is another DR Init request containing the other party's initial ephemeral subkey.
+    * The expected response to a DR Init request is another DR Init request containing the other party's initial ephemeral key.
 * Fork (1): Forks the current double ratchet into two separate DRs.
-    * An Ephemeral Key subpacket with an ephemeral subkey MUST be included in the hashed area.
+    * An Ephemeral Key subpacket with an ephemeral key MUST be included in the hashed area.
-    * A new DR is created by copying the state of the current DR and applying the ephemeral subkey from the Ephemeral Key subpacket.
+    * A new DR is created by copying the state of the current DR and applying the ephemeral key from the Ephemeral Key subpacket.
-    * The current DR continues as normal using the trailing ephemeral subkey packet.
+    * The current DR continues as normal using the trailing ephemeral key packet.
 * Reap (2): Marks another double ratchet as broken and asks for its recent messages to be resent.
     * An Intended Recipient Fingerprint subpacket MUST be included in the hashed area.
-    * The IRF subpacket identifies an ephemeral subkey in another DR chain.
+    * The IRF subpacket identifies an ephemeral key in another DR chain.
-    * The DR containing that ephemeral subkey SHOULD be marked as broken at a point immediately before that subkey was applied.
+    * The DR containing that ephemeral key SHOULD be marked as broken at a point immediately before that key was applied.
     * Any messages sent using that DR (or any of its forks) since the break point SHOULD be resent using the current DR.
 * Reap and Fork (3): Combines the semantics of both Reap and Fork, in that order.
 * Resend (4): Asks for a double ratchet's historical messages to be resent, without marking the DR as broken.
     * An Intended Recipient Fingerprint subpacket MUST be included in the hashed area.
-    * The IRF identifies the ephemeral subkey at the head of a symmetric chain.
+    * The IRF identifies the ephemeral key at the head of a symmetric chain.
     * Any messages sent using that symmetric chain only SHOULD be resent using the current DR.

 The following flag bits are defined: